Once you have your website up and you’re ready to start posting, take a moment to consider your uniqueness or your brand.

 Here are a few reputable free online infographic applications I’ve come across which you could try out:

 Easel.ly is a free online infographic tool which provides you with a dozen free templates which are easy to customise.
-You have access to a collection of graphics such as arrows, shapes and connector lines, and you can customize the text with range of fonts, colours, text styles and sizes.
+You have access to a collection of graphics such as arrows, shapes and connector lines.
+You can also customise the text with range of fonts, colours, text styles and sizes.

 Visual.ly is a platform which visualizes data into attractive infographics and enables you to share them on your social media pages.
 It also has a thriving community of designers.